 It’s usually the camera that gets the credit for taking pictures, but actually it’s just the start.
-You also need storage for all these digital images, lighting, a tripod or some kind of camera support... there's a whole world of stuff out there to take your photography to the next level.
+You also need storage for all these digital images, lighting, a tripod or some kind of camera support...
+There's a whole world of camera accessories out there to take your photography to the next level.

-For a start, new cameras usually come with some kind of ‘kit’ lens for everyday photography, but if you want to experiment more with sports, portraiture, landscapes or close-ups, you’ll need to start collecting different kinds of lenses – that’s the beauty of interchangeable lens DSLRs and mirrorless cameras.
+For a start, the best cameras usually come with some kind of ‘kit’ lens for everyday photography, but if you want to experiment more with sports, portraiture, landscapes or close-ups, you’ll need to start collecting different kinds of lenses – that’s the beauty of interchangeable lens DSLRs and mirrorless cameras.